 At Springer Dental Care, we offer a very wide range of general and cosmetic dentistry services.
 Whether you have a cavity or you want to whiten your smile, we have a variety of options, and we will work with you to determine which treatment is best for your individual needs.
 We are passionate about making sure patients are always comfortable during their appointments by providing compassionate and gentle care.
-For your convenience, we offer all of the following services at both of our offices in Elkhart and Millersburg, IN.
+For your convenience, we offer all of the following services at all of our offices in Elkhart, Millersburg, and Goshen, IN.

 Keeping Your Smile Bright & Healthy in Elkhart & Millersburg, IN